jeremyneveu/m2-npac-grac/chapters/fr/02_friedmann_equations.md

 \dd U = \delta W = -P_{\rm vac} \dd V
 \end{equation}
 En supposant que $P_{\rm vac}= - \rho_{\rm vac} c^2$, pour la densité d'énergie du vide nous avons $d\rho_{\rm vac} = 0$ et le premier principe $ dU = \delta W$ est vérifié.

-Absence of a preferred reference frame (i.e. the Relativity principle) means that the energy-momentum tensor for vacuum T(vac)μν=diag(ρ,p,p,p) is the same for every observer.
-There is only one tensor of rank 2 which is invariant with respect to Lorentz transformations---it is the unit tensor ημν=diag(1,−1,−1,−1).
-That is why the Lorentz-invariant energy-momentum tensor must be proportional to the metric and therefore pvac=−ρvac.

 :::